Mohammad-R-Rashid/Cancer-Assessment-From-Medication-History/README.md

 4. The instanace folder stores the collected dat in site.db and the translated initial database in relative_risk.db

-Copyright:
-All code was created originally.
-If you want to use or repurpose the project, please contact me.

 QUESTION:
 CONTACT mohammad.rashid7337@gmail.com